kj_icon.jpg

 What is the voluntary carbon market?

-It’s important to note that there are two types of carbon markets, compliance and voluntary carbon markets.
-Even though both markets trade in emissions, these take different forms and have different market participants.
-Compliance markets are regulatory, closed systems where participants are determined by the government and the participants trade in allowances or permits, which allow them to emit greenhouse gas (GHG) emissions.
-On the voluntary carbon market, credits (often referred to as offsets) are traded between project developers and companies voluntarily purchasing credits to offset their environmental harm.
+It’s important to note that there are two types of carbon markets: compliance and voluntary carbon markets.
+Even though both markets trade in emissions, these take different forms and have different market participants:

 What’s the relationship between voluntary and compliance markets?

-Focus here is on the history of the voluntary carbon market, but it doesn’t exist in a vacuum and probably wouldn’t exist without the influence of regulations and compliance markets.
+While the focus of this article is on the history of the voluntary carbon market, it doesn’t exist in a vacuum and wouldn’t exist without the influence of regulations and compliance markets.
 It can be argued that the voluntary carbon market came to fill the gap left by the limited reach of the compliance markets.
-This means the history of voluntary market is influenced, and continues to be, by the regulatory frameworks and changes to compliance markets, whether that is Kyoto Protocol in the early 2000s or the Article 6 happening as part of COP negotiations now — more on both below.
+This means the history of voluntary market is influenced by the regulatory frameworks and changes to compliance markets, whether that is Kyoto Protocol in the early 2000s or the Article 6 happening as part of COP negotiations now (more on both below).

 When did the voluntary carbon market begin?

 The idea behind it was simple.
 One tonne of emissions into the atmosphere has the same effect on climate, regardless of where it came from.
-So by the same logic, reducing a tonne of carbon emissions released to the atmosphere, will have the same benefit wherever it happens.
+So by the same logic, reducing a tonne of carbon emissions released to the atmosphere has the same benefit wherever it happens.

 Data from the from the Berkeley Voluntary Registry Offsets Database v7.
 Phases from the Verra and ICROA infographic.